A tasty blend of effective content marketing and demand generation can be the way to any potential B2B prospect’s heart.

 Follow these four steps to make your message reach as far as possible and guarantee you results.

 - Step 1 – Plan your content from initial concept to publishing stage.
-Use this handy content planner from Lead Forensics for guidance.

 - Step 2 – Do some split testing to establish which ingredients are having the biggest impact.